Uniformly Bounded State Estimation over Multiple Access Channels: Preliminaries of Nonstochastic Information

 \begin{definition}[Conditional $I_*$ \cite{nair2015}] The {\em conditional nonstochastic information} between $X$ and $Y$ given $W$ is \beq I_*[X;Y|W]:= \min_{w\in\llb W\rrb } \log_2 \left | \llb X |Y,w \rrb_* \right |, \eeq where for a given $w\in\llb W\rrb$, $\llb X |Y,w \rrb_*$ is the overlap partition of $\llb X|w\rrb$ induced by the family $\llb X |Y,w \rrb$ of conditional ranges $\llb X |y,w \rrb$, $y\in\llb Y|w\rrb$. \end{definition}

 \begin{remark} It can be shown that $I_*[X;Y|W]$ also has an important interpretation in terms of cv's: it is the maximum log-cardinality of the ranges of all cv's $Z = f(X,W) = g(Y,W)$ that are unrelated with $W$.
-For more details we refer the reader to \cite{nair2015}. \end{remark}
+For more details see \cite{nair2015}. \end{remark}

+\begin{example} \emph{To give an intuition to the reader regarding the computation of the conditional nonstochastic information, we show in Fig.~\ref{fig:conditionalRanges} an example of a family $\llb X,Y|W\rrb$ with $W = \{ w_1, w_2\} $.
+The nonstochastic conditional information in this case is $I_*[X;Y \vert W] := \log_2 (2) = 1 \ \text{bit}.$} \end{example}